forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

       * **Example values**: `1.6`, `1.7`, `1.8`

     * `minor`
       * **Description**: Optional, the minor version that is allowed.
 If not included, all minor versions are allowed.
       * **Valid values**: String.
       * **Example values**: `11-gke.1`, `12-gke.1`

     * `operator`
       * **Description**: Optional, defaults to =, can be one of (=, >, <, >=, <=).
-The operator determines
+The operator
-      how the current version compares with the allowed version.
+      determines how the current version compares with the allowed version.
 If a minor version is not included, the operator applies to major version.
 Otherwise it applies to minor versions within a single major version.
       * **Valid values**: String.
       * **Example values**: `>=`

 ### Enabling

-To enable the Kubernetes Engine inventory, add the following to the inventory section in your forseti_confi.yaml file.
+To enable the Kubernetes Engine inventory, add the following to the inventory section in your `forseti_confi.yaml` file:

 ```yaml
 inventory: